PrivacyHawk Logo

 1 - Urgent or Threatening Language

 Scammers often create a sense of urgency or use threatening language to provoke immediate action.
-Phrases like "Immediate action required" or threats of jail time are common tactics used to instill fear.
+Phrases like "Immediate action required" or threats of jail time are common tactics used to instil fear.

 2 - Requests for Payment in Unusual Forms